rust-lang/rust-forge/src/how-to-start-contributing.md

 - If you want to fix an issue but have doubts about the design, you're welcome to join our [Zulip][rust-zulip] server and ask for tips
 - Please respect the reviewers' time: allow some days between reviews, only ask for reviews when your code compiles and tests pass, or give an explanation for why you are asking for a review at that stage (you can keep them in draft state until they're ready for review)
 - Try to keep comments concise, don't worry about a perfect written communication.
 Strive for clarity and being to the point
-- We prefer using the English language to follow conventions of existing commits.
-Again, don't worry about writing a perfect prose
+- Please use English to communicate (including e.g. commit messages) for consistency with the communication in our project (English is the accepted common language in our project).
+The grammar or prose does not need to be perfect at all!

 [^1]: Free-Open Source Project, see: https://en.wikipedia.org/wiki/Free_and_open-source_software